suan/Freescale-SD-FAT-Library/readme.txt

 == Tips for SD card interfacing beginners ==
 - *Get your hardware down first!* This goes for other hardware aspects too.
 I've wasted whole days debugging only to find out that my connections were loose!
 - *Not all SD cards are created equal* Its sad, but from my limited experience the combination of less-than-commercial-grade SD card readers and SD interfacing software means that many more finicky SD cards simply won't respond correctly, even though they will work fine on say, a laptop SD card reader.
 Personally the SD card that has been the most reliable for me is a PenDrive brand 256MB card.
 When in doubt, I'm sure SanDisk SD cards would be your best bet.

+== Bugs and feedback ==
+Please email yeosuanaik@gmail.com if you find any bugs, have any feedback or have feature requests.
+I would be very happy if anybody found this useful!